 Posts & Updates

-Rest mat–The three-fold, four section type fits our mat shelf, 45” x 19” x 1”.
-Florida law requires that mats have an impermeable surface and no tears.
+Rest Mat- The three-fold, four section type fits our mat shelf, 45” x 19” x 1”.
+One inch thick is most important.
 The body pillow pillowcase that is sold at Target makes a nice cover.

 Crayola 8-count water colors